ThomWright/ThomWright.github.io/_drafts/designing-for-failure-patterns.md

 - **Write** — an operation which changes state, e.g. of a database, file system, message queue, or even the physical world.
 - **Read** — an operation which inspects state but does not change it.
 - **Side effect** — an observable state change caused by a write.
+- **Crash** — A shorthand for various issues including unexpected process termination and network partitions which result in an operation never finishing.

 ### Idempotency